Last Updated on May 15, 2021 by Grow with Bovees

 All beans are very shallow rooted, and under favourable growing conditions the lush top growth, particularly in wet weather and when the plants are heavy with pods, becomes a bit much for the stems to support.
 This makes the plant prone to damage by rain and wind.

 Drawing a little soil up to the stems while there is still room to work with a hoe between the rows will assist the plants to withstand bad weather.
-A mulch with short material to a depth of 50 mm will also have a beneficial effect.
+An organic mulch with short material to a depth of 50 mm will also have a beneficial effect.

 Harvesting Green Beans